 Located 50 miles off the coast of Florida, the Bahamas are a stress-free destination for those seeking a tropical climate and an endless supply of beaches.
 Head to New Providence, home to well-known Nassau and Paradise Island, for a selection of beach-side accommodations and activities, including the iconic Atlantis and massive Baha Mar resorts.
 On Grand Bahama Island, Freeport is a frequent stop for cruise lines with shops, restaurants and bars.
 For a more laid-back and deserted-island vibe, the Exumas are the perfect getaway.
 Similarly, Eleuthera, the original island of the Bahamas, puts an authentic spin on the region with rolling pineapple fields and jaw-dropping boutique hotel options.

-Island highlights and must-do activities include run-ins with the local wildlife and visits to iconic resorts like Atlantis, where thrill seekers ride a water slide through an aquarium, golfers make par at Ocean Club Golf Course and animal lovers have a dolphin encounter at Dolphin Cay.
+Island highlights and must-do activities include run-ins with the local wildlife and visits to iconic resorts like Atlantis, where thrill seekers ride a water slide through an aquarium and golfers make par at Ocean Club Golf Course.
 Or, swim with the beach-dwelling pigs of Big Major Cay and pet nurse sharks off the boardwalk of Compass Cay for an unforgettable Bahamian experience.
 Additionally, stroll through the Nassau Straw Market for a taste of the island’s culture and hand-crafted souvenirs.

 Nassau, New Providence & Paradise Island